Hammersmith Bridge has been closed while undergoing a complete refurbishment.

 The bridge is one of London’s most iconic structures and features in many films.

 Archive footage of Hammersmith Bridge with an unfamiliar paint colour and significantly less traffic.
 Video courtesy of British Pathe.

 - Who is responsible for the bridge?

-The bridge belongs to Hammersmith & Fulham Council (H&F Council), but it is also a vital part of Transport for London’s (TfL) strategic transport network which is why TfL has been project managing the restoration of the bridge since 2015.
+The bridge belongs to Hammersmith & Fulham Council (H&F Council), but it is also a vital part of London’s strategic transport system which is why Transport for London (TfL) has been project managing the restoration of the bridge since 2015.

 TfL have already committed £25 million and are actively working to fund the rest of the required funding to get the bridge back up and running.